tytydraco/yessleep/out/I_think_a_witch_cursed_me_because_Ive_been_squirting_a_continuous_stream_of_shit_for_the_past_fortyfive_minutes.md

 It was like she was telling me that my *spirit* was ugly.

-I didn’t even realize that she’d been walking toward me until her eyes were a few inches from mine; it was like she’d put me in a trance that only broke when she ran a jagged fingernail across my abdomen, leaving fiery pain it is wake.
+I didn’t even realize that she’d been walking toward me until her eyes were a few inches from mine; it was like she’d put me in a trance that only broke when she ran a jagged fingernail across my abdomen, leaving fiery pain its wake.

 So I told her to fuck herself and raced back to the Maybach.